ptiede/Comrade.jl/docs/src/conventions.md

   \end{pmatrix}.
 ```

-The inverse transformation is then
+The inverse transformation is then:

 ```math
   C =